commercetools/commercetools-php-symfony/quickstart.md

     templating:
         engines: ['twig']
 ```
-* Optionally, you may want to install the symfony's built-in Web Server if you don't want
+* Optionally, you may want to install the Symfony's built-in Web Server if you don't want
-to bother configuring a full-featured web server such as Apache or Nginx, by running
+to bother configuring a full-featured web server such as Nginx or Apache, by running
 `composer require symfony/web-server-bundle --dev`.
 Note, that this is only recommended
 for local (development) setups.
 * You can also add the symfony debug bar that displays useful debuging and profiling information:
 `composer require symfony/web-profiler-bundle --dev`

 ## Create a basic page

+By following the next steps you will be able to create a simple page that shows a products list.
+The products are being fetched from the commercetools platform.
+This is not intended to be
+a Symfony Framework guide.
+It just intends to show how to use the SymfonyBundle together
+with Symfony and it assumes you start on a new project.

 * open file `config/routes.yaml` and uncomment the commented lines.
 The result should be
 ```yaml